-We were incorporated in the State of Nevada on February 23, 2010 under the name Verve Ventures, Inc. On December 7, 2011, we changed our name to American Strategic Minerals Corporation and were engaged in exploration and potential development of uranium and vanadium minerals business.
+We were incorporated in the State of Nevada on February 23, 2010 under the name Verve Ventures, Inc. On December 7, 2011, we changed our name to American Strategic Minerals Corporation.
 In June 2012, we discontinued our minerals business and began to invest in real estate properties in Southern California.
-In October 2012, we discontinued our real estate business when our former CEO joined the firm and we commenced our IP licensing operations, at which time the Company's name was changed to Marathon Patent Group, Inc. On November 1, 2017, we entered into a merger agreement with Global Bit Ventures, Inc. ("GBV"), which is focused on mining digital assets.
+In October 2012, we discontinued our real estate business and we commenced our IP licensing operations, at which time the Company's name was changed to Marathon Patent Group, Inc. On November 1, 2017, we entered into a merger agreement with Global Bit Ventures, Inc. ("GBV"), which is focused on mining digital assets.
 We purchased cryptocurrency mining machines and established a data center in Canada to mine digital assets.
 We intend to expand its activities in the mining of new digital assets, while at the same time harvesting the value of our remaining IP assets.
+As we mine bitcoin, we receive a daily reward from ViaBTC, the mining pool to which we point our miners.
+When we choose to liquidate our bitcoin, we trade with Cumberland DRW, LLC.
+Cumberland is a global leader in cryptoasset trading.
+Founded in 2014, Cumberland is a part of DRW Holdings, a diversified principal trading firm with more than 25 years of experience across asset classes, instruments and strategies in markets around the world.
+Cumberland provides 24/7 access with their Marea electronic trading platform, which provides streaming, real-time, two-way pricing.

-On June 28, 2018, our Board has determined that it is in the best interests of the Company and our shareholders to allow the Amended Merger Agreement with GBV to expire on its current termination date of June 28, 2018 without further negotiation or extension.
+On June 28, 2018, our Board has determined that it was in the best interests of the Company and our shareholders to allow the Amended Merger Agreement with GBV to expire on its termination date of June 28, 2018 without further negotiation or extension.
 The Board approved to issue 3,000,000 shares of our common stock to GBV as a termination fee for us canceling the proposed merger between the two companies.

-All share and per share values for all periods presented in the accompanying consolidated financial statements have been retroactively adjusted to reflect the 1:4 Reverse Split which occurred on April 8, 2019.
+All share and per share values for all periods presented in the accompanying consolidated financial statements have been retroactively adjusted to reflect the 1:4 reverse stock split which occurred on April 8, 2019.